ITensor/website/docs/classes/itensor.md

 * `ITensor& takeRealPart()`

-  Set an ITensor in-place to just its real part, dropping its imaginary part.
+  Set an ITensor to its real part, dropping its imaginary part.
 Returns a reference to the resulting ITensor.

 * `ITensor& takeImagPart()`

-  Set an ITensor in-place to just its imaginary part, dropping its real part.
+  Set an ITensor to its imaginary part, dropping its real part.
 Returns a reference to the resulting ITensor.

 [[Back to Classes|classes]]